Our Students and their Feedback

 Our students are of all ages and come from all walks of life but regardless, most everyone seems to pull multiple gems from the talks, exercises, videos, instruction, hands-on experiences, discussions and conversations with teachers and fellow students.
 This training as designed by Bill Mollison is quite-simply brilliant.
 So, whether one is a beginner or a seasoned professional there is something substantial for everyone.
 And because of the way we teach there is rarely a dull moment.

 In essence, out students tell us that the richness of the training experience for them came from three main factors:

 |1.
 The wealth of resources made available to them before, during and after a training including the Foundations of Permaculture Webinar Series, handouts, presentation materials, links to videos, links to websites, recommended books, etc..

 2. The richness of the content of the PDC curriculum with the essential aspects of permaculture being clarified to the point of ‘really getting it’ and knowing what to do with it in their own lives.

 3. And the depth of real life experience of our instructors and the creative ways in which we teach.

 We are proud of the trainings we offer and are dedicated to continuing to improve them.
-We are also impressed by the depth, creativity and passion of the students who take this training.
+We are also impressed by the depth, creativity and passion of our students.
+These are amazing courses for all of us.